 It sounds simple, but many people are surprised when they look back over their bank accounts where some of their money goes!
 Write all your expenses down from the obvious ones such as rent/mortgage, food, insurance, transport to the less obvious ones such as some work expenses, school expenses, takeaway food and unexpected bills (which if you look over your year, sometimes happen on a regular basis).

 Check out this post for more on how to create your budget.

 3.)
 Make Lifestyle Choices

 When you listed your income and expenses, did they balance out?
 You want your expenses to be less than your income, not just match it.
 If you are living pay to pay, something needs to change.
 This is where some tough lifestyle choices usually need to be made.

 Some people find switching to a cash system for a while so they physically see where their money is going and have receipts to account for everything helps a lot.
 That is one step.

 On top of that, go over your expenses with a fine tooth comb and work out where you can reduce them so you can put more money into savings or off debt.
 For some ideas, check out my annual financial review and how I’ve saved nearly $5,000 with it, or these 31 ways to make and save $200 or more.

 Other Lifestyle Choices

 Is the one income a conscious choice or an unexpected event?
 Is it something you want to last long term?
 If it is, you need to create a plan for this to work.
 Your budget needs to be realistic and if you aren’t covering your expenses, you need to look at other options.
 This doesn’t mean you both need to work outside the home though.
-Here are 43 ways for single mums to make money and 51 ways to make money from home.
-Most of these options can be done by anyone.

 I’d also recommend reading this post about the number 1 question to ask yourself to make and save more money.
 I apply it to every area of my life and save thousands.